cilium/cilium/Documentation/helm-values.rst

      - Security context to be added to clustermesh-apiserver etcd containers
      - object
      - ``{"allowPrivilegeEscalation":false,"capabilities":{"drop":["ALL"]}}``
+   * - :spelling:ignore:`clustermesh.apiserver.etcd.storageMedium`
+     - Specifies whether etcd data is stored in a temporary volume backed by the node's default medium, such as disk, SSD or network storage (Disk), or RAM (Memory).
+The Memory option enables improved etcd read and write performance at the cost of additional memory usage, which counts against the memory limits of the container.
+     - string
+     - ``"Disk"``
    * - :spelling:ignore:`clustermesh.apiserver.extraArgs`
      - Additional clustermesh-apiserver arguments.
      - list